IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 This definition is incomplete: we shall fill in further details as we proceed.

-The ``GameModel`` type must be an instance of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class, which has an associated datatype defining the kinds of *actions* that will be performed in generated tests.
+The ``GameModel`` type must be an instance of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class, which has an associated datatype defining the kinds of *actions* that will be performed in generated tests.